Freezing Pumpkin Pie to Beat the Holiday Rush

 Biscotti, Italy’s Dunkin’ Delight

 Biscotti are one of the simplest, most versatile cookies one can possibly bake.
 They are made with simple, on-hand ingredients–butter, sugar, eggs, flour, and baking powder–with the addition of any likeable flavoring, spice or chocolate and/or enhanced with add-ins such as chocolate chips, nuts, dried fruit, and liqueurs for sweet or olives, herbs, and cheese for savory as perfect accompaniments to charcuterie boards.
 No special equipment is needed.
-And as it turned out, perfect for college kids’ snacks.
+They are excellent for gifting and shipping.

 The word biscotti is derived from the Latin biscoctus, meaning twice baked or cooked which accurately describes the process by which biscotti comes about.
 The cookie dough is formed into logs, baked, cooled slightly, and baked again.
 Biscotti is thought to have originated in the Tuscany region in the 14th century in the city of Prato as a biscuit with almonds as a main ingredient since there was an abundance of almonds in the region.
 It was discovered that the second baking drew out moisture rendering it hard and resistant to mold making it an ideal food to store or for sailors to take to sea.
 However, there are indications that it may go back to the days of the Roman Empire.
 The British hardtack and German zwieback might be considered spinoffs of the biscotti as they, too, are twice baked.
 Incidentally, today Italians call biscotti cantucci and use the term biscotti to refer to any type of crunchy cookie.